serverless-heaven/serverless-aws-alias/README.md

 Additionally the new `alias` command is added to Serverless which offers some functionality for aliases.

+## Interoperability

+Care has to be taken when using other plugins that modify the CF output too.
+I will add configuration instructions in this section for these plugin combinations.

 ## Deploy the default alias

 The default alias (for the stage) is deployed just by doing a standard stage